Can weekend sleep repay your weeknight sleep debt?

 There’s nothing wrong with making up sleep time on the weekends, is there?
 To regulate your sleep schedule successfully, you need to understand two important sleep concepts – sleep drive and internal circadian biological clocks.

 As easy as Sunday morning… late Sunday morning

 After a week of early mornings and late nights, our natural reaction is to crave more sleep on the weekends.
-While extra shut eye on Saturday and Sunday mornings feel good (and a happy habit we’ve held onto since our teenager years), it throws off the upcoming week.
-Sleeping in late disrupts the balance between our sleep drive and circadian clock, which can result in disrupted sleep, causing crankiness, grogginess and worse, possible depression.
+While extra shut-eye on Saturday and Sunday mornings feel good (and a happy habit we’ve held onto since our teenage years), it throws off the upcoming week.
+Sleeping in late disrupts the balance between our sleep drive and the circadian clock, which can result in disrupted sleep, causing crankiness, grogginess and worse, possible depression.
 Yikes.